anthx/anthony-carrick-hugo-blog/content/post/brainstorming_life_with_simplemind/index.md

 ---
+url: /brainstorming_life_with_simplemind
+date: 2025-04-12T02:45:00.833Z
+lastmod: 2025-04-12T02:45:00.833Z
+tags:
+  - journaling
+  - life
+  - thinking
 title: Brainstorming life for growth and satisfaction with SimpleMind
+description: Brainstorming about life and solutions using SimpleMind
+image: image1.png
 ---

-Following on from my post about journaling techniques, I've been trying a new thought and idea discovery method based on brainstorming and inspired by something a therapist taught me.
+Following on from my post about [journaling techniques](/post/my-favourite-journaling-techniques/), I've been trying a new thought and idea discovery method based on brainstorming and inspired by something a therapist taught me.
 I've been using the [brainstorming and mind mapping software